rotem2022/task-manager-electron/README.md

 - **Vite:** As a build tool and development server.
 - **TypeScript:** For static typing, improving code quality, and reducing bugs.
 - **Prisma:** As the ORM for interacting with the database.
-- **PostgreSQL:** A powerful, open-source relational database, run via Docker for easy setup.
+- **PostgreSQL:** The database for storing task data, run via Docker for easy setup.

 ## Known Limitations